Immunity-Boosting Fire CiderPosted on Wednesday, March 11, 2020 | By Nicole Easterday |

 Fire Cider is an herbal remedy for digestion and immune health that's been showing up in homesteading communities a lot in the past several years.
 I've been wanting to make it for a while and there's nothing like a slowdown of business perfectly lined up with a viral outbreak to finally throw me into it.

 Herbalist Rosemary Gladstar was apparently the first person to apply the name Fire Cider to the drink and she popularized.
-You can watch her describe Fire Cider and each of the individual herbs in this video.
-You could also check out her website here.
+You can watch her describe Fire Cider and each of the individual herbs in this video and check out her book Fire Cider! here.

 Below is the basic recipe but feel free to change it based on what you have and what you like!